 Your doctor may prescribe medication to help with the symptoms of Meniere’s disease.
 Motion sickness medicines can be used to ease symptoms of vertigo, nausea, and vomiting.
 If nausea and vomiting is a problem for you, your doctor may prescribe an antiemetic (anti-nausea medication).

 As Meniere’s disease is thought to be caused by a problem with fluid in the inner ear, your doctor may prescribe a diuretic (a drug that causes increased urine output) to help reduce the amount of fluid.
 Your doctor can also inject medication into your inner ear by way of your middle ear to help reduce vertigo symptoms.

 Vestibular rehabilitation exercises can improve symptoms of vertigo.
 These exercises help to train your brain to account for the difference in balance between your two ears.
 These exercises can be taught by a physical therapist.

 Hearing loss can be treated by an audiologist.
 Usually, this requires being fitted with a hearing aid.

-Most people with Meniere’s disease do not require surgery, but it is an option for those who have severe attacks and have not had success with other treatment options.
+Most people with Meniere’s disease don’t require surgery, but it’s an option for those who have severe attacks and haven’t had success with other treatment options.
 An endolymphatic sac procedure is done to help decrease the production of fluid and promote fluid drainage in the inner ear.